KlausHetzelein/AsyncAndAwait/README.md

 * when working with CancellationToken
   * and just with async and await without a Task, then ThrowIf... throws OperationCanceledException
   * TaskCancelledException is not thrown <but the BaseClass of OperationCanceled...>
-  * that is only thrown, when doing with e.g. Task.Run(xx, ct)
+  * that is only thrown, when doing with e.g. Task.Run(xx, ct) and Task is cancelled before even startet
-  * just catch(OperationCanceledException
+  * just catch(OperationCanceledException)
   * if you just leave the method with some default-return-value and not throwing, the state of task etc. is RanToCompletion)
 * For Cancelling always throw ct.ThrowIf *after* cleaning-up
-  * and catch(OperationCanceledException)
+  * and catch(OperationCanceledException) and rethrow in inner methods